 I love this game!
 It is adorable… and super challenging!
 This one-player logic game encourages children to develop reasoning skills through fun, multi-level challenges.
 To play, your children must use the clues provided to fill the tray with all nine chocolate pieces in their correct positions.

 Snap Circuits are right up there with Magnatiles as one of the best parental investments Schizz and I have ever made.
 While technically a game, Snap Circuits are fun, hands-on, and extremely educational.
 There are oodles of different Snap Circuit kits (although, if you think your family is interested, I would recommend one of the larger ones because you’ll just want more), and Snap Circuits have won a multitude of awards.
 With the Snap Circuit Pro SC-500 (our first Snap Circuit kit), you can create 500 different projects.
-Leo received this gift for Christmas last year when he was five and a half.
+My oldest received this gift for Christmas last year when he was five and a half.
 He was reading well at that time and could complete projects happily and independently.
-Although, to be honest, you’ll want to join your kids with this one.
+He’s now 12.5 and he still uses Snap Circuits all the time!

 This is a three-dimensional twist on the traditional four-in-a-row game.
 This two-player game is for ages 8 and up.
 The goal of the game is to be the first player to connect four spheres in a row, in any direction.

 These are second only to Magnatiles in our home.
 Recommended for ages 3 and up, we received these blocks as a gift and they make a great addition to our Melissa & Doug unit block set and are more challenging.
 This set contains 200 blocks and it is amazing what kids create with these blocks.
 You can also use them to play your own version of Jenga, which is also fun!